ghanlohar/JS/README.md

 The constructor property returns a reference to the constructor function(not the name string) that created the instance object.(MDN)
 1. if parent has static methods ---> dont change the constructor prpperty to child function
 2. if child has its own create method to create obj ---> change the constructor prpperty to child function
+Summary: manually updating or setting the constructor can lead to differrent and sometimes confusing consequences.
+To prevent this just define the role of constructor in each specific case.
+In most cases constructor is not used and reassignment of it is not necessary.